 The next two booths pictured below are clearly ready for the holiday craft show season, but the changes are small, simple, and affordable.

 The booth on the left is made holiday ready with a few red bows and holiday-themed signs, plus a few ornaments that were probably found in this soap maker's own Christmas decor stash.
 On the right, there's a gift wrapped in holiday paper (probably an empty box), the red and green candy is front and center, and a red and white tablecloth pulls together the Christmas look.

 Both of these displays prove you don't have to spend a lot of money or make huge changes to make your booth ready for Christmas craft fairs.

 Retro bottle brush trees are completely adorable.
 Both of the displays pictured below use them as sweet accents.

-Check out the beautiful mannequin pictured on the left.
+Check out the beautiful mannequin pictured below in the elegant jewelry booth.
 She's just gorgeous.
-A little tulle for her skirt, some evergreen branches for her top, and a belt to hold it all together, and she's ready to feature your most eye-catching accessories.
+A little tulle for her skirt, some evergreen branches for her top, and a belt to hold it all together, and she's ready to feature your most eye-catching, impactful accessories.

-A full Christmas tree won't be right for every show, but it does make a spectacular display worth considering if you're going to be doing some bigger holiday shows.
+A full-sized Christmas tree won't be right for every show, but it does make a spectacular display worth considering if you're going to be doing some bigger holiday shows.

 I had to share this display idea because it is so cute, clever, and inexpensive.

-Delicate ornaments are nestled safely in berry boxes painted in Christmas red and white.
+Delicate ornaments are nestled safely inside berry boxes painted in Christmas red and white.

-They are extremely affordable and could even be used as packaging to protect these delicate items as they are sold, just add a little festive tissue paper, and you'd have a beautiful package ready for your customer, and ready for gift giving.
+They are extremely affordable and could even be used as packaging to protect these delicate items as they are sold.
+Just add a little festive tissue paper, and you'd have a beautiful package that's ready for your customer, and ready for gift giving.